Productivity

 Who this is for

-The product fits anyone who reads to build something later: developers collecting documentation, students gathering sources, writers saving references, or curious people building long-lived topic folders.
+The product fits anyone who reads to build something later: developers collecting documentation across multiple frameworks, students gathering sources for a paper or thesis, writers saving references and ideas for pieces in progress, or curious people building long-lived topic folders they return to regularly.